Sell Loose Diamonds | Loose Diamonds Buyer – Las Vegas & Henderson, NV

-Diamonds are the world’s most sought-after gemstone.
-And they have been used as ornaments since time immemorial.
-It is carbon in solid form, where its atoms are arranged in such a way that it gives the diamond its crystal appearance.
+Diamonds are the world’s most sought-after gemstones.
+In fact, people have been using them as ornaments since time immemorial.
+It is carbon in solid form, where the arrangement of its atoms gives them their crystal appearance.
 One of its unique properties is its high dispersion of light, giving it its “shiny” appearance.

-Loose diamonds are diamonds that are ready to be set on jewelry.
+Loose diamonds are diamonds that are ready to be put on jewelry.

 Diamonds were found in India, where diamonds were collected from rivers and streams.
 Historians estimate that diamond trading in India began in the early 4th century BCE.
 And eventually, Indian diamonds found their way into Western Europe along with other exotic items.
 Diamonds eventually became a fashion accessory amongst European nobility in the 1400s.

 Centuries later in the late 1800s, explorers discovered the first South African diamond deposits.
 A great timing just when the demand for diamonds skyrocketed.
 Because of the huge mines found all over the South African continent, entrepreneur Cecil Rhodes saw a business opportunity and established De Beers Consolidated Mines Limited in 1888.
 And by 1900, because of its mines in South Africa, De Beers was said to control 90% of the global production of diamonds.